 Thank you very much for this information!
 I had no idea but will save that information for the future.
 It would indeed seem that part of the problem, according to the figures supplied, is the name brand I chose ~ the repairman who initially serviced this line of appliances said that almost all major appliances are now manufactured by only two companies in the US, and that the particular company I selected is reknown for offering an unbeatable "bundling" price (meaning that the more you buy of this one line at the same time, the better the overall price) but that unfortunately when it comes to repairs, they are the most expensive in the industry.
-I have learned my lesson!

 I was told the reason is the obvious.
 You have to keep replacing them.